How An Unhappy Marriage Affects You – Mentally & Physically

 The list goes on as to how an unhappy marriage affects you and your physical health.

 Your immune system will struggle to stay healthy if your marriage is unhealthy.
 Rejection by a partner, hostile fights and low marital satisfaction have been linked to increased inflammation problems, particularly in women.

 In a fascinating study, researchers found that the more belligerent and contemptuous partners were, the higher were their stress hormones and the lower were their immune systems.
 The more hostile the fighting was, the longer it took for blisters (that the researchers created with a vacuum pump) to heal.

 Your immune system works best when you are in a safe, loving supportive relationship.
 And your body knows what you need to survive and thrive.
 When you live in daily conflict it produces stress hormones that negatively affect your immune system making you more likely to get sick from all kinds of bacteria and viruses.

 3. Increased Emotional and Physical Pain.

-It’s important to understand how an unhappy marriage affects you and your emotional pain.
+You and your emotional pain are greatly affected by an unhappy marriage.
 People struggle more with pain when they are emotionally disconnected from the person they love.
 Do you expect your soul mate to be there for you when you’re in pain?
 Most people do.
 You probably would not think twice about taking off work if your partner was in the hospital or was injured at home.

-You may have thought that this is just the right thing to do and have not considered that being connected and present actually lowers pain perception.
+You may have thought that this is just the right thing to do.
+But maybe you haven’t considered that being connected and present actually lowers pain perception.